Martello Tower (Barbuda)

-The Martello Tower, also known as River Fort, is a former defensive fort located on a beach about three miles south of Codrington, Barbuda.
-It was built in the early 1800s and is located on the site of a former Spanish fort built in 1745.
-It is the tallest building in Barbuda at thirty-two feet tall.
-It is said to be the oldest martello tower in the Caribbean.
+The Martello Tower, also known as River Fort, is a former defensive fort located on a beach about three miles south of Codrington, Barbuda on River Road.
+The tower is said to be the oldest martello tower in the Caribbean and served as a prototype for future martello towers.
+At 56 ft (17 m) tall, the tower is the tallest building in Barbuda.